open-learning/git4ol/README.md

 Assignments can either be localy or remotely assesed.

-In the case of local assesment the tests needed to validate an assignment (like unit tests) should be provided in the commit in order for the assesment to be done localy.
+In the case of local assesment the tests needed to validate an assignment (like unit tests) should be provided in the commit.
+Local assesment can then be done by simply running the tests in a test runner.

 In the case of remote assesed assignments we think of the assignment in two parts: